sp4wn-owner/Spawn/README.md

 # [Spawn](https://sp4wn.com)

-A platform where you can share access to your telepresence robot without worrying about networking/communication protocols.
-Just build your bot, copy our code, modify controls as you please, and you're ready to go!
+A platform where you can share access to your telepresence robot without worrying about networking/communication.
+Just build your bot, modify controls as you please, and you're ready to go!

 - Currently supporting the following robot types: Raspberry Pi || Phone + ESP32.

 ## Features:

 - Quick and easy setup (no coding required)
-    &nbsp;&nbsp;&nbsp;&nbsp;- We provide all the code necessary to get your bot up and running.
+    &nbsp;&nbsp;&nbsp;&nbsp;- We provide all the code necessary to get your bot up and running in minutes.

-- Near real-time sub-second latency
+- Near real-time control
-    &nbsp;&nbsp;&nbsp;&nbsp;- Teleoperate robots with minimal delay.
+    &nbsp;&nbsp;&nbsp;&nbsp;- The platform allows for near real-time control over the internet, enabling you to maneuver your robot with precision (sub-second latency).

 - Public/private access
     &nbsp;&nbsp;&nbsp;&nbsp;- Share your robot with the world or make it private so that only those with your secret code can access it.

-- Charge for access to your robot (tokens/min)
+- Monetize your Telepresence Robot
-    &nbsp;&nbsp;&nbsp;&nbsp;- i.e. Peer A sets the number of tokens per minute for their robot.
-Peer B is charged the rate/min every minute until they disconnect.
-Turn telepresence robots into income-generating assets.
+    &nbsp;&nbsp;&nbsp;&nbsp;- Example: Peer A decides the token rate per minute for accessing their telepresence robot.
+Peer B is then charged this rate every minute they are connected, until they disconnect.
+Transform your telepresence robots into revenue-generating assets.

-- Modifiable code to handle input controls (gamepads/controllers are supported)
+- Customizable code to handle input controls (gamepads/controllers are supported)
-    &nbsp;&nbsp;&nbsp;&nbsp;- i.e. Peer A shares access to their robot.
-Peer B controls the robot with a controller.
-Peer A's robot can interpret the "A" button press however they'd like (move servo to position, execute function, etc.)
+    &nbsp;&nbsp;&nbsp;&nbsp;- Example: Peer A grants control of their robot to Peer B. Using a controller, Peer B manipulates the robot.
+Peer A's robot can interpret the "A" button press in any desired manner, such as moving a servo to a specific position, executing a function, sending command to another device, etc.

 ## Pi Robot: